Chink in one's armor

 The idiom "chink in one's armor" refers to an area of vulnerability.
 It has traditionally been used to refer to a weak spot in a figurative suit of armor.
 The standard meaning is similar to that of Achilles' heel.

-Grammarist provides a sample usage by The Daily Telegraph that they find acceptable: "Such hype was anathema for the modest professional fighter, who has 22 victories under his belt, and not a perceptible chink in his armour."
+Grammarians provide a sample usage by The Daily Telegraph that they find acceptable: "Such hype was anathema for the modest professional fighter, who has 22 victories under his belt, and not a perceptible chink in his armour."

 Etymology

 The phrase "chink in one's armor" has been used idiomatically since the mid-17th century.
 It is based on a definition of chink meaning "a crack or gap," dating back to around 1400.

 Notable controversies

 ESPN posted a headline using the text "Chink in the Armor" but quickly retracted it.

 While the phrase itself is innocuous, its use in contemporary times has caused controversy in the United States due to it including the homonym "chink", which can be interpreted as an ethnic slur to refer to someone of Chinese or East Asian descent.